How nice of you to visit my blog!

 That merry period of happy acceptance ended when our first grandchild was born to our son and his wife.
 My dreams of being the grandmother I had imagined were dashed as I realized that pink bundle of joy was across the country and changing day by day.
 I panicked (and I choose that word precisely) that I would never be the type of grandmother to her I wanted to be.

 The Reality.
 Wonder of wonders!
 Despite a daunting number of miles between us and the grands, my husband and I are involved, loving, and loved grandparents — just in a different way than “regular” grandparents.
-As “Grandpa” and “Gram,” we are dealing with the distance obstacle that life has placed between us and what is now three grandchildren, all in Washington: Charlotte, age 7; Anderson, age 5; and Fiona, age 3.
+As “Grandpa” and “Gram,” we are dealing with the distance obstacle that life has placed between us and what is now four grandchildren, all in Washington: Charlotte, age 7; Anderson, age 5; and Fiona, age 3; and baby Sebastian.

 I am happy to report that after being a long-distance grandparent for over seven years, I can tell you with profound joy: